alexwlchan/alexwlchan.net/src/_drafts/my-scanning-setup.md

 * Tags.
 	"what will I search for in future" maciej talk

-You can implement search, but it's hard and not my speciality Lots of ways a full-bore document search could be useful (e.g. rank documents that you look at more frequently higher), but more than I wanted to try

 for a few thousand documents, a tagging implementation is good enough so I want a system that: